JDDoesDev/presentations/OSMI.md

 Note:  Mention not being shy about talking about it.
 People don't need to know the details of your PTSD, but that you're not afraid to mention it in social situations.
 If other people are uncomfortable about it, that's their problem.
 Mention something about talking openly at events.
+For outlets, mention music and being active in the community.

 <!--s-->